AlgoMaster Logo

 Intuition

-Instead of copying values, we can rewire the existing nodes into two separate chains.
-One chain collects all nodes with values less than x, and the other collects all nodes with values greater than or equal to x.
-Then we just connect the tail of the first chain to the head of the second chain.
+Instead of copying values, rewire the existing nodes into two separate chains.
+One chain collects all nodes with values less than x, the other collects all nodes with values greater than or equal to x.
+Then connect the tail of the first chain to the head of the second.

 Algorithm